 An abnormal form of LDL, identified as lipoprotein-X (Lp-X), predominates in the circulation of patients suffering from lecithin-cholesterol acyl transferase (LCAT, see HDL discussion for LCAT function) deficiency or cholestatic liver disease.
 In both cases there is an elevation in the level of circulating free cholesterol and phospholipids.back to the top

 HDLs represent a heterogeneous population of lipoproteins in that they exist as functionally distinct particles possessing different sizes, protein content, and lipid composition.
 One of the major functions of HDLs is to acquire cholesterol from peripheral tissues and transport this cholesterol back to the liver where it can ultimately be excreted following conversion to bile acids.
 This function is referred to as reverse cholesterol transport (RCT).
 The role of HDLs in RCT represents the major atheroprotective (prevention of the development of atherosclerotic lesions in the vasculature) function of this class of lipoprotein.
-In addition to RCT, HDLs exert anti-inflammatory, antioxidant, and vasodilatory effects that together represent addition atheroprotective functions of HDLs.
+In addition to RCT, HDLs exert anti-inflammatory, antioxidant, and vasodilatory effects that together represent additional atheroprotective functions of HDLs.
 Evidence has also been generated that demonstrates that HDLs possess anti-apoptotic, anti-thrombotic, and anti-infectious properties.
 With respect to these various atheroprotective functions of HDLs, it is the small dense particles (referred to as HDL3) that are the most beneficial.

 The primary mechanism by which HDLs acquire peripheral tissue cholesterol is via an interaction with monocyte-derived macrophages in the subendothelial spaces of the tissues.
 Macrophages bind nascent HDLs, that contain primarily apoA-I, through interaction with the ATP-binding cassette transport protein A1 (ABCA1).
 The transfer of cholesterol from macrophages via the action of ABCA1, involves apoA-I and results in the formation of nascent discoidal lipoprotein particles termed pre-β HDLs.
 The free cholesterol transferred in this way is esterified by HDL-associated LCAT.
 LCAT is synthesized in the liver and so named because it transfers a fatty acid from the C-2 position of lecithin to the C-3-OH of cholesterol, generating a cholesteryl ester and lysolecithin.
 The activity of LCAT requires interaction with apoA-I, which is found on the surface of HDLs.
 The cholesteryl esters formed via LCAT activity are internalized into the hydrophobic core of the pre-β HDL particle.
 As pre-β HDL particles enlarge with progressive uptake of cholesterol they become larger and spherical generating the HDL2 and HDL3 particles as indicated above.
 The importance of ABCA1 in reverse cholesterol transport is evident in individuals harboring defects in ABCA1 gene.
 These individuals suffer from a disorder called Tangier disease which is characterized by two clinical hallmarks; enlarged lipid-laden tonsils and low serum HDL.

 Detail of the interactions between HDL and LDL within the vasculature.
 As indicated in the text HDL begins as protein-rich discoidal structures, composed primarily of apoA-I, produced by the liver and intestines.
 Within the vasculature apoA-I interacts with the ATP-binding cassette transporter, ABCA1 (such as is diagrammed for interaction with macrophages) and extracts cholesterol from cells.
 Through the action of LCAT the apoA-I-associated cholesterol is esterified forming cholesterol esters.
 This process results in the generation of HDL3 particles.
 As the HDL3 particles continue through the circulation they pick up more cholesterol and through the action of LCAT, generate more cholesterol esters.
 As HDL migrates through the vasculature there is an interaction between them and IDL and LDL.
 This interaction occurs through the action of CETP which exchanges the cholesterol esters in the HDL for triglycerides from LDL.
 This interaction results in the conversion of HDL3 particles to HDL2.
 The differences between these two types of HDL particle are detailed in the Table at the start of this page.
 HDL can also remove cholesterol from cells via interaction with the ATP-binding cassette transporter ABCG1.
 Approximately 20% of HDL uptake of cellular cholesterol occurs via ABCG1.
-HDL is then removed from the circulation by the liver through binding of the HDL to hepatic scavanger receptor SR-B1.
+HDL cholesterol is then removed from the circulation by the liver through binding of the HDL to the hepatic HDL receptor, SR-B1 (see following paragraphs).
 Cholesterol ester-rich IDL and LDL can return to the liver and be taken up through interaction with the LDL receptor (LDLR).
-Within the vasculature the generation of ROS results in oxidation of lipid components of LDL generating oxidized LDL (oxLDL) which is taken up by macrophages via the scavenger receptor, FAT/CD36.
+Within the vasculature the generation of reactive oxygen species (ROS) results in oxidation of lipid components of LDL generating oxidized LDL (oxLDL) which is taken up by macrophages via the scavenger receptor, FAT/CD36.

 HDLs also acquire cholesterol by extracting it from cell surface membranes.
 This process has the effect of lowering the level of intracellular cholesterol, since the cholesterol stored within cells as cholesteryl esters will be mobilized to replace the cholesterol removed from the plasma membrane.
 The transfer of cholesterol from peripheral tissue cells to HDLs in this way involves the action of the ATP-binding cassette protein G1 (ABCG1).
 Approximately 20% of HDL uptake of peripheral tissue cholesterol occurs via the ABCG1-mediated pathway.